btozer/gmg/README.rst

 by opening PATH_TO_GMG/gmg/gmg/docs/Manual.html

-If the test cases do not work as expected, please submit a bug report as described below in the section SUGGESTIONS & BUG REPORTING.
+If the test cases don't work as expected, please submit a bug report as described below in the section *Contributing*.

 Once the test cases have been run (and work) the easiest way to get a feel for the software is run through the tutorial as described in the documentation.